 If you have been following along during the last few weeks, you will already know that we have been compiling lists of the best of the best of local artisans.
 The first article features ‘Gifts for Men‘, the second ‘Gifts for Kids‘, and now, ‘Gift Ideas for Her’.

-This third installment of the Vancouver Island Gift Guide showcases fabulous stores, shops, and artisans ideal for finding that special gift for those women in your life.
+This third instalment of the Vancouver Island Gift Guide showcases fabulous stores, shops, and artisans ideal for finding that special gift for those women in your life.
 This list is chock-full of so many fantastic businesses, the hardest part will be to know where to start (or possibly know when to stop…shopping that is!).

 Vancouver Island Gift Guide Part 3 – Gift Ideas for Her